hasfjord/terraform-provider-dt/docs/resources/notification_rule.md

 Required:

 - `day_of_week` (List of String) Day of week for the slot.
-Must be one of MONDAY,TUESDAY,WEDNESDAY,THURSDAY,FRIDAY,SATURDAY,SUNDAY, empty means every day
+Must be one of Monday,Tuesday,Wednesday,Thursday,Friday,Saturday,Sunday, empty means every day

 Optional: